 Service fee, EUR 10/booking

 With regard to fees charged for luggage, airlines have differing practices, and there are also differences for each airline depending on the ticket type.
-Generally, the passenger may check-in 1-2 suitcases at no extra charge, while some airlines charge separate fees for luggage.
+Some airlines charge separate fees for luggage other than for a small bag for personal belongings that can be placed under the seat.
 The fees may be considerable compared to the all-inclusive price of the flight, so it is important for the passenger to obtain details in the marketing about whether the airline charges separate fees for suitcases or whether their carriage is included in the price quoted for the flight.

-- The starting point is that a separate fee can not be collected from a passenger for hand baggage and that the carriage of reasonable hand luggage shall be included in the ticket price.
+- The starting point is that a separate fee can not be collected from a passenger for for a small bag for personal belongings and that the carriage of reasonable hand luggage shall be included in the ticket price.

 - If the airline charges a separate fee for checked baggage in such a way that the ticket price does not include carriage of any suitcases, this must be clearly stated in flight advertisements where a price is quoted.